iamdb/hifi.rs/README.md

 ## Known Issues

 - If left paused for a while, the player will crash when attempting to play again
-- When resuming and seeking to the spot in the track, pressing play will cause mpris and the player to go out of sync
 - UI will freeze during loading of long lists and then works fine.
 The issue is there is no feedback alerting the user that something is happening in the background and signifying it is normal behavior.
+Probably best solved when switching to Cursive.

 ## Todo

 - Build binaries and make Github releases
 - Use unified search endpoint instead of individual
+- Switch to [Cursive](https://crates.io/crates/cursive) for UI library
 - Enable searching for albums, tracks and playlists in the UI
 - Sortable lists
-- Switch to [Cursive](https://crates.io/crates/cursive) for UI library